DanielJomphe/practical-git/3-Users-Guide.md

  * Boss: Congrats Team, OFFICIAL's edge is stable, let's call this a release!

-Boss tries a merge of edge with stable on OFFICIAL, and waits for Hudson:-project-:*stable* to tell him all tests pass.
+Boss tries a merge of edge with stable on OFFICIAL, and waits for Hudson:<project>:*stable* to tell him all tests pass.

 Boss commits and tags this new release.